armory/docs/content/en/cd-as-a-service/setup/blue-green.md

 To complete this quick start, you need the following:

 - Access to a Kubernetes cluster where you can install the Remote Network Agent (RNA).
 This cluster acts as the deployment target for the sample app.
-You can reuse the clusters from the previous quick starts if you want or stand up a new one.
+You can reuse the cluster from the previous quick starts or create a new one.
 - You need to deploy a [Kubernetes Service object](https://kubernetes.io/docs/concepts/services-networking/service/) that sends traffic to the current version of your application.
 This is the `trafficManagement.kubernetes.activeService` field in the YAML configuration.
 - (Optional) You can also create a `previewService` Kubernetes Service object so you can programmatically or manually observe the new version of your software before exposing it to traffic via the `activeService`.
+This is the `trafficManagement.kubernetes.previewService` field in the YAML configuration.

 ## Add blue/green to your deployment